sreenadhbalasundaram/headspintest/README.md

 The program for Problem number 2 is named as seats.py The program for Problem number 3 is named as armstrong.py

-date.py :The program aks the user for a date in(dd/mm/yy) format, as a default 3/05/2021 is given as the current date,so any future dates cannot be used.The program will give the result thet if the given date is valid or not.[The default date is given because the question specified that future dates should not be counted as valid ] (the program can be modified as intially asking the user for current date and then evaluating the date given in program accordingly)
+datevalidation.py :The program aks the user for a date in(dd/mm/yy) format, the program requires current date to valuate if the date for valuation is future date or not.The program will give the result thet if the given date is valid or not.[The current  date is required because the question specified that future dates should not be counted as valid ,not to use any inbuilt fuction] The program evaluates the given date and look if dates are real or not,checkm for leap year and give the result wether the given date is valid or not.

 seats.py : The program assigns a code according to the placement of seat depending upon the seat number.seat number ranges from 1 to 72.[1-L,2-M,3-U,4-L,5-M,6-U,7-SL,8-SU continuous upto 72]